Narotam-Mishra/react-native-learning/ReadMe.txt

 ## Lec 64 - Form Validation (2:57)

 # In order to do form validation , first things first, we need a way to display error message to our users

+## Lec 65 - Form Submission (2:12)

+# In order to test form validattion, we need to do form submission.